filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Abstract

 The current drand network operates in “chained mode”, i.e., each beacon produced is tied to the previous one.
 Currently, drand beacons are produced every 30 seconds.
-The protocol upgrades we have recently developed and will soon deploy as a new League of Entropy drand mainnet change these two network characteristics.
-Randomness beacons are *not chained* to previous beacons and can be *produced at a higher frequency of once every 3s* (that remains a divisor of Filecoin block time).
+The protocol upgrades we have recently developed and deployed as the new League of Entropy drand `fastnet` network change these two network characteristics.
+Randomness beacons are *not chained* to previous beacons and are *produced at a higher frequency of once every 3s* (that remains a divisor of Filecoin block time).

 These new features open up a number of new horizons for drand itself, but also for the applications that use drand.
 Applications operating on lower or higher frequencies can now use drand by picking the subset of rounds according to their needs for randomness input.
 For instance, Filecoin can pick one every 10 beacons (since the new network is running at a 3s frequency) to satisfy its need for randomness every 30s for its Leader election.
 This is supported by the fact that randomness is unchained and therefore not all beacons need to be kept by clients in order to verify every new beacon.
 In turn, this means a significantly lower memory requirement, as: i) client nodes do not need to keep the entirety of the beacon chain since the genesis beacon and, ii) the verification process is stateless and much simpler.